The short answer is “No”. The long answer is also “No”.

 Here’s the rub with Workers Compensation insurance: It is expensive.
 Costs vary by state and change over time, but I have seen them run as low as 8% and as high as 19%.
 Workers Compensation is one of the first expenses a semi-scrupulous contractor drops.
 And the risk falls on you.

 “But the sign on Chuck’s truck says he is insured.”
-Yeah, he may have Liability Insurance (which protects you if he damages your house), but he still may not have Workers Comp Insurance.
+Yeah, maybe hew was insured a few years ago.
+Or he may now have Liability Insurance (which protects you if he damages your house), but he still may not have Workers Comp Insurance.
 Have Chuckie pull that permit; the town will check his Workers Comp insurance.
 (See footnote 4 below.)

 Oh, I promised you I’d explain contractor registration.
 This varies by state.
 In Massachusetts, every Contractor who works on a house is required to register his company as a Home Improvement Contractor and pay a recurring fee.
 And this benefits you: those fees accumulate in a fund which the state uses to help citizens who are cheated by unscrupulous contractors.
 Up to $10,000.
 But here’s where it gets interesting: reimbusement from the fund is only available if your contractor gets the permit.
 A homeowner who pulls his own permit loses access to that fund.
 Bummer.
 So again, let Chuckie get that permit.